Microsoft attack blamed on China morphs into global crisis

 Both the most recent incident and the SolarWinds attack show the fragility of modern networks and sophistication of state-sponsored hackers to identify hard-to-find vulnerabilities or even create them to conduct espionage.
 They also involve complex cyberattacks, with an initial blast radius of large numbers of computers which is then narrowed as the attackers focus their efforts, which can take affected organizations weeks or months to resolve.

 In the case of the Microsoft bugs, simply applying the company-provided updates won’t remove the attackers from a network.
 A review of affected systems is required, Carmakal said.
 And the White House emphasized the same thing, including tweets from the National Security Council urging the growing list of victims to carefully comb through their computers for signs of the attackers.
-Initially, the Chinese hackers appeared to be targeting high value intelligence targets in the U.S., Adair said.
+Initially, the Chinese hackers appeared to be targeting high-value intelligence targets in the U.S., Adair said.
 About a week ago, everything changed.
 Other unidentified hacking groups began hitting thousands of victims over a short period, inserting hidden software that could give them access later, he said.

 “They went to town and started doing mass exploitation — indiscriminate attacks compromising exchange servers, literally around the world, with no regard to purpose or size or industry,” Adair said.
 “They were hitting any and every server that they could.”